 Commonwealth agencies are reminded that the self-assessment tool is intended to support agencies to review the effectiveness of their integrity frameworks.
-As such, a degree of judgement may be required to determine the most appropriate maturity level.
-Examples of situations where agencies need to exercise judgement include:
+As such, a degree of judgement may be required to

 - An agency finds that it meets the criteria for different levels of maturity across a single principle. - An agency finds that it has different levels of maturity for different aspects of a given integrity principle. - An agency's current approach to integrity may not address all the characteristics in the relevant maturity indicator (and it may not need to).